 - Be courteous and observe trail etiquette.
 Communicate with others and step aside to yield, if possible, when others approach you on a trail.
 Alert those in front if you wish to pass.

-- Wear sturdy, comfortable shoes to help prevent injury.
+- Shoes: Wear sturdy, comfortable shoes to help prevent injury.

 - Never feed or touch wildlife.
 Do not approach or attempt to move sick or injured wildlife.
 Please report any encounters with aggressive, sick or injured animals to a park ranger.

-- Regarding snakes, always know where you are stepping.
-For example, if you have to traverse a log that has fallen across the trail, rather than just stepping over the log, first step up onto the log then step down once you know the coast is clear.
+- Snakes: Always know where you are stepping.
+For example, if you must traverse a log that has fallen across the trail, rather than just stepping over the log, first step up onto the log then step down once you know the coast is clear.
 Be cautious when climbing rocks or picking up firewood.
 If you see a snake, maintain a distance of at least 6 feet.
 Most bites occur when people get too close or try to touch them.

-- Tick populations are expected to rise this season.
+- Ticks: Populations are expected to rise again this season.
 Take the following precautions to avoid them: